Platform · AI Funnel

 Triage routes; the DAG terminates.

-Each frame goes camera → GPU triage tensor → NPU triage. ai-funnel inspects the labels and routes per detection: the GPU re-crops the ROI, the NPU runs the downstream model, the result either loops back to the router for the next stage of the DAG or exits to the customer container — tracking, map, cloud message, CAN — depending on the DAG terminal node.
+Each frame goes camera → GPU triage tensor → NPU triage.
+The AI funnel inspects the labels and routes per detection: the GPU re-crops the region of interest (ROI), the NPU runs the downstream model, the result either loops back to the router for the next stage or exits to the customer container — tracking, map, cloud message, CAN (Controller Area Network) — depending on the processing graph terminal node.

 Run phase of the AI funnel deployment lifecycle, per frame on the device.
 The camera or sensor produces a shared GPU frame.
 The GPU produces a triage tensor.
 The NPU triage model emits labels and bounding boxes to the AI funnel DAG router.
 The router dispatches per detection: the GPU re-crops the region of interest with letterboxing and normalization, the NPU runs the downstream model and returns labels and confidence.
 The router either loops back to chain another model in the DAG or exits to the customer container, where the workload terminates as tracking, mapping, a cloud message, or a CAN message — the terminal node depends on the DAG.